Forgot your password?

 First Solar implements programs and systems to ensure compliance with applicable environmental, health, and safety regulatory requirements.
 All First Solar manufacturing sites are certified to globally recognized standards: ISO 14001 for Environmental Management, ISO 9001 for Quality and OHSAS 18001 for Occupational Health and Safety.

-"Safety First" is a core value at First Solar.
-The graph above represents the recordable injury rate1 for manufacturing (MFG) and engineering, procurement and construction (EPC) where an injury is recordable if it requires medical attention beyond first aid.
-Significant improvements in safety performance resulted in the incident rate dropping from 4.3 in 2007 to .39 in 2012.
-First Solar won CLP’s 2011 Safety Partner of the Year award in honor of its commitment to safety, extraordinary safety record and safety partnership efforts.
+"Safety First" is a core value at First Solar and we strive to prevent all injuries.
+First Solar’s recordable injury rate¹ (RIR) includes all manufacturing and offices (MFG).
+The engineering, procurement and construction (EPC) RIR includes PV array construction workers that were contracted by First Solar.
+An injury is considered recordable if it requires medical attention beyond first aid.
+Since 2008, significant safety performance improvements at our manufacturing sites resulted in a fivefold decrease in First Solar’s recordable injury rate.
+Since 2009, First Solar EPC contractors reduced their RIR by approximately 65%.
+In 2011, First Solar’s EPC team won CLP’s Safety Partner of the Year award in honor of its commitment to safety, extraordinary safety record and safety partnership efforts.

 ¹The Recordable Injury Rate (RIR) is the number of recordable injuries and illnesses per 200,000 hours of exposure.
 200,000 is the number of hours accumulated by 100 employees working 40 hours a week for 50 weeks.